4.8

 5 minute read

-Usage Based Car Insurance
+How Usage Based Car Insurance (UBI) Works

 This kind of coverage rewards safe drivers who would otherwise pay unreasonably high auto insurance premiums.
 Usage-based insurance allows insurance companies to set premiums based on how you actually behave behind the wheel rather than how insurance companies think you may behave.

 If you decide to purchase a usage-based policy, a small telematics device will be fitted to your vehicle that communicates with your insurance company wirelessly.
 This device tracks factors including how fast you drive, when you drive and how sharply you turn or apply your brakes.
-This can save you a great deal of money if you are a careful driver, and the savings can really add up if you are in a category traditionally considered high risk.
+For pay-as-you-go insurance, the device is primarily used to track kilometres driven rather than driving behaviour.

 Insurance companies use elaborate risk assessment models to set their premiums, which can mean soaring costs for young drivers, those who purchase high-performance vehicles or motorists with less than pristine driving records.